 Option 3: Shopify Collective

-‘Shopify Collective’ is a new initiative from Shopify that lets you list products from other Shopify merchants in your own store.
+‘Shopify Collective’ is an interesting initiative from Shopify that lets you list products from other Shopify merchants in your own store.

 Selling prices for Shopify Collective products are set by the Shopify store that supplies the product to yours, but these generally allow the store that is reselling the product to make a profit of between 20% and 40% on each sale.